History of social work

-Social work as a profession dates back to years ago, with the first social welfare agencies appearing in urban areas in the 1800s.
+Social work as a profession can be traced back to the first social welfare agencies appearing in urban areas in the 1800s.
 It has its roots in the attempts of society at large to deal with the problem of poverty and inequality.
 Social work is intricately linked with the idea of charity work, but must be understood in broader terms.
 The concept of charity goes back to ancient times, and the practice of providing for the poor has roots in all major world religions.

 Pre-modern antecedents

 Before the rise of modern states, the Christian church provided social services in (for example) the Mediterranean world.
 When the Roman Emperor Constantine I endorsed Christianity in the 4th century, the newly legitimised church set up or expanded burial societies, poorhouses, homes for the aged, shelter for the homeless, hospitals, and orphanages in the Roman Empire.
 These were often funded, at least in part, from grants from the Empire.

 By 580 AD, the church had a system for circulating consumables to the poor: associated with each parish was a diaconium or office of the deacon.
 Monasteries also often served as comprehensive social-service agencies, acting as hospitals, homes for the aged, orphanages, travelers' aid stations.

 During the Middle Ages, the Christian church had vast influence on European society and Christians regarded charity as a responsibility and a sign of one's piety.
 This charity came in the form of direct relief (for example, giving money, food, or other material goods to alleviate a particular need), as opposed to trying to change the root causes of social ills.
 As there was no effective bureaucracy below city government that was capable of large-scale charitable activities, the clergy carried out this role in Europe until the Early Modern Period.

 Other societies had their own systems, involving roles such as those of the traditional healer ("witch doctor").
+In Islamic societies, the waqf served as private charitable endowment that was the main support for public education and healthcare.
+In Imperial China, the Qing dynasty responded to food insecurity in its populace by establishing state granaries.